May Issue to Residents and Non-Residents

 Deadly Force / Castle Doctrine:

-Prohibited in most public areas.
+Prohibited in all public areas.

 To view a state’s concealed carry permit information click on the state.
 The state’s color represents whether a state is Shall Issue, May Issue, Constitutional Carry or Right Denied (We explain each state’s status here).